 An updated FORLI-O3 v20191122 is now used for the processing of the IASI dataset from 12 December 2019 till present.
-The FORLI-O3 datasets processed with FORLI-O3 v20151001 and v20191122 for IASI-A, -B and -C can be downloaded from the Aeris portal at: http://iasi.aeris-data.fr/O3/.
 The backprocessing of the whole IASI dataset with the last v20191122 is ongoing and will be archived on the Aeris portal in the future.